WHAT TO DO IN BASEL – WINTER AND SUMMER ACTIVITIES

 The Munster Cathedral, next to the Rhine River, is one of the main attractions.
 It is located on the Münsterplatz (a little square) and is almost impossible to overlook.

 It is a lovely place to visit.
 You can tour the inside of the cathedral and marvel at the interesting architecture.
-It was built between the 11th and 15th century, and now you can visit the crypt, the chancel, and the tomb of Erasmus of Rotterdam (that name may sound familiar to those who have heard about the Erasmus program).
+It was built between the 11th and 15th centuries, and now you can visit the crypt, the chancel, and the tomb of Erasmus of Rotterdam (that name may sound familiar to those who have heard about the Erasmus program).

 For me, travel is a lot about the view.
 How about you?
 If you enjoy views and seeing the city from above, getting up there can be a bit of a challenge even if you are fit or carry a few extra pounds with you.
 I wore my warm winter jacket, and with my big handbag, I sometimes struggled.
 It wasn’t always easy, but the view was so worth it.